rheam97/restroom-finder/README.md

 Controller

 View

-Conditionally render icons on review property
+- Conditionally render icons on review property
+- scroll on modal for comments, average rating at top

 Confusions: But honestly we can work on this last

 - Searching within a specified radius
-- Map should know what current location is
+- Map should know what current location is (button to bring user camera back to current location)
 - https://docs.mapbox.com/mapbox-gl-js/example/locate-user/
 - https://docs.mapbox.com/help/tutorials/local-search-geocoding-api/
 - Animate markers: https://docs.mapbox.com/mapbox-gl-js/example/animate-marker/